 Let’s begin with your preferences for food and drink.
 Why do you like the things you like and why do you dislike the things that turn your stomach?
 It is all down to the relationship between your mouth and your brain.
 Your brain uses your mouth as a little laboratory as part of its armory in the war between the eater and the eaten.
 As omnivores just about everything is a potential food source, which is a problem because there isn’t much apart from fruit that sees any benefits in being eaten.
-Most other plants don’t spread seeds this way so many don’t want you to eat them1.
+Most other plants don’t spread seeds this way so many don’t want you to eat them a.

 As an omnivore the endless bounty is something of a problem, because we often can’t tell whether something is good to eat until it is in our mouths, or unfortunately our stomachs and most of the time we depend more on culturally inherited knowledge than the taste itself.

 Our innate programming is fairly simple.
-We like sweet – it shows the whatever we are eating is a source of energy, and we dislike bitter as most bitter tasting foodstuffs have something bad in there that is likely to harm us.2 So starting with this very simple set of rules how then do people have such strong and varied food and drink preferences?
+We like sweet – it shows the whatever we are eating is a source of energy, and we dislike bitter as most bitter tasting foodstuffs have something bad in there that is likely to harm us. b So starting with this very simple set of rules how then do people have such strong and varied food and drink preferences?

 One of your body’s methods for learning and keeping you alive is to attach strong negative feelings towards foodstuffs that have strong negative physical or emotional reactions – this often combines when people go a little over the top on one spirit (let’s say tequila) and from then on the smell is almost nauseating.